sprintska/SWAM/README.md

 This is a Monte Carlo simulation script built to model expected damage profiles in Star Wars Armada.
 It's pretty rudimentary--like, it's in alpha and will probably never leave it.
-If you don't know Python, you should only change the variables under OPTIONS.
-To add the effect of an upgrade, set the variable equal to 1; to remove it, set it to 0.
-The color_base variables set the number of dice in the pool.

 To run this script, make sure you have Python 3 installed, then type
 $ py path/to/script/py montecarlo.py on the command line.
 It was written